Campus access and visitors

 K-12 programs and visitors: Programs hosting K-12 visitors/minors should review MIT’s K-12 students and programs policy.
 Note that children who are not yet eligible for vaccination (under 12 years of age) must either be accompanied by a parent or guardian or be participating in a registered MIT K-12 program.
 As noted above, unescorted access to MIT facilities via Tim Tickets is not allowed for visitors under the age of 18.

-Prospective undergraduate students: We know that many prospective students and families are eager to visit the campus, and we expect to resume in-person tours after the new MIT Welcome Center opens this fall.
-More information about the center’s opening date and operating hours will be announced as MIT’s reopening proceeds.
+Prospective undergraduate students: We know that many prospective students and families are eager to visit the campus, and we expect to resume in-person tours later this fall.

 If you are interested in learning more about MIT and our campus, we are hosting online information sessions, and there are plenty of resources on the Admissions website to help answer your questions and allow you to explore MIT.
 We hope to see you at an info session sometime soon.